ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

 the server's secret state to the client, encrypted with a key only known to the server.
 That ticket key is protecting the TLS connection now and in the future.

-This might as well violate Forward Secrecy if the key used to encrypt session tickets is compromised.
+This might as well violate forward secrecy if the key used to encrypt session tickets is compromised.
 The ticket (just as the session cache) contains all of the server's secret state and would allow an attacker to reveal the whole conversation.